bparanj/crystal/programming/iac/docs/ansible/ec2.md

 1. **Install the `amazon.aws` Collection**:

    Open your terminal and run the following command to install the `amazon.aws` collection.
-This collection includes modules and plugins required to interact with AWS services, including EC2.
+This collection includes modules and plugins required to interact with AWS services,  EC2.

    ```shell
    ansible-galaxy collection install amazon.aws